netaisllc/prosemirror-starter-app/README.md

 # A Prosemirror starter app

+### Why?

+From the ProseMirror project owner/docs:

+> The fact that ProseMirror isn't distributed as a single, browser-loadable script means that you'll probably want to use some kind of bundler when using it.
+A bundler is a tool that automatically finds your script's dependencies, and combines them into a single big file that you can easily load from a web page.

-This is a simple, minimal starter-app implementing the Prosemirror repo _prosemirror-example-setup_ with the Javacript bundler **RollUp**.
-This is purely a demonstration project, not a production grade implementation.
-Say that aloud.
-Once more.
+He is being kind.
+You will **have** to use a bundler, so let's save a bit of time, not debate which bundler is best, and just offer a simple, minimal starter-app implementing the Prosemirror repo _prosemirror-example-setup_ with the Javacript bundler **RollUp**.
+(Webpackers, see _Notes_ below.)

-It combines the conventions and **rollup.config.js** file from the _rollup-starter-app_ repo with the modules located in ther repo _prosemirror-example-setup_.
+This is purely a demonstration project that combines the common conventions and **rollup.config.js** file from the _rollup-starter-app_ repo with the modules located in the repo _prosemirror-example-setup_.

+It is NOT a production grade implementation.
+Please say that aloud.
+And again, once more.

 ### Use